 Mr. Armijo is a graduate of Eastern Washington University, where he earned a BA in Management Information Systems and a minor in Communications.
 He also has an Associates of Arts degree and an Applied Science degree in Computer Science from Columbia Basin College and is an inductee into the Northwest Athletic Community College Hall of Fame.
 As part of his professional development, Mr. Armijo completed executive courses at MIT Sloan School of Management and Stanford University.
 He is a certified Project Management Professional (PMP).
 He served on the Board of Directors of the American Council on Renewable Energy (ACORE).
 Mr. Armijo is also a Paul Harris Fellow.

-For more than 25 years, Frank Armijo was a critical member of the Lockheed Martin Corporation where he led several lines of businesses, captures, and initiatives.
+For more than 35 years, Frank Armijo was a key member of the Lockheed Martin Corporation where he led several lines of businesses, captures, and initiatives.
 He previously served as Vice President of Lockheed Martin’s Energy line of business and Vice President of Strategy and Business Development for the Civil line of business.
 Mr. Armijo also served as Vice President of Energy Solutions in IS&GS and President and General Manager of the Mission Support Alliance, a Lockheed Martin joint venture.
-Committed to advancing Hispanic youth and young professionals, Mr. Armijo served as co-chair of Lockheed Martin’s Hispanic Outreach Leadership Association, a component of LM’s Diversity and Inclusion initiative.
-He also serves as MFC Executive Champion for the University of Texas Arlington and serves on the President’s Hispanic Advisory Council.
+He also served as MFC Executive Champion for the University of Texas Arlington.